Does Activated Charcoal Work for Your Smile?

 What is Activated Charcoal?

 Activated charcoal is also known as activated carbon.
-It’s a fine black powder, made from superheating coal and other natural elements.
+It’s a fine black powder, made from superheated coal and other natural elements.
 It creates a porous substance.
 Typically, activated charcoal is used in emergency rooms to reverse drug overdoses.
 It’s only effective in certain overdose cases, and only for certain drugs.

 It made its way into normal, everyday products.
 Advertisers for these products claim that activated charcoal eliminates toxins from the body.
 With toothpaste, marketers claim that it whitens teeth, remineralizes the enamel, and helps stop the harmful bacteria that cause tooth decay.